shoui520/shoui520.github.io/docs/new-guide-preview.md

   <figcaption>The pieces of information you need to memorise.</figcaption>
 </figure>
 Once you have had a good look, press *Again* (this is short for try again).
 You will be on the next card, do the same thing as it is also a card you are seeing for the first time.
 The next time you see the card, it is knowledge testing time.
-Try your best remember the meaning and reading that was on the back of the card and grade yourself!
+Try your best to remember the meaning and reading that was on the back of the card and grade yourself!

 This, in essence, is how we are going to learn vocabulary in the beginner stage.